lsst-dm/prompt_processing/doc/playbook.rst

 ``rubin:rubin-pp`` has had notifications configured for it; these publish to a Kafka topic.

 The default Rubin users' setup on ``rubin-devl`` includes an AWS credential file at the environment variable ``AWS_SHARED_CREDENTIALS_FILE`` and a default profile without read permission to the prompt processing buckets.
-A separate credential for prompt processing developers is at  `vault <https://vault.slac.stanford.edu/ui/vault/secrets/secret/show/rubin/usdf-prompt-processing-dev/s3-buckets>`_ and can be set up as another credential profile for Butler or AWS Command Line Interface.
+A separate credential for prompt processing developers is at  `vault <https://vault.slac.stanford.edu/ui/vault/secrets/secret/show/rubin/usdf-prompt-processing-dev/s3-buckets>`_ and can be set up as another credential profile for Butler or command line tools such as AWS Command Line Interface and MinIO Client.
 One way to set up this profile is with the AWS CLI:

 .. code-block:: sh